naresh0839/ConnectEdge/README.md

-# connectedge2
+# ConnectEdge

-A new Flutter application.
+A Flutter based chat application.

-## Getting Started
+## Team Members

-This project is a starting point for a Flutter application.
+This proje ct is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project: